sophialyj/system-design-primer/README.md

 * [Is there a good reason i see VARCHAR(255) used so often?](http://stackoverflow.com/questions/1217466/is-there-a-good-reason-i-see-varchar255-used-so-often-as-opposed-to-another-l)
 * [How do null values affect performance?](http://stackoverflow.com/questions/1017239/how-do-null-values-affect-performance-in-a-database-search)
 * [Slow query log](http://dev.mysql.com/doc/refman/5.7/en/slow-query-log.html)

+##### Slow query log
+The slow query log consists of SQL statements that take more than long_query_time seconds to execute and require at least min_examined_row_limit rows to be examined.
+The slow query log can be used to find queries that take a long time to execute and are therefore candidates for optimization.

 ### NoSQL